Aandri99/FPGAPau/Assignments.md

 4. Repeat steps (1)-(3) for the PWM module.
 Note that you will have to slightly change the output logic, since *pwm_o = 1* and *pwm_o = 0* should be mapped to *<interface_name>_tdata = "01111111111111"* (binary representation of max 16-bit integer) and *<interface_name>_tdata = "1000000000000000"* (binary representation of min 16-bit integer).
 Once connected to the DAC of your Redpitaya, you should see square waveforms on your oscilloscope.

-**HINT** : If you have problems creating your own axis stream saw-tooth module, see [test_waveform.vhd](https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/hdl/assignments/test_wave.vhd).
+**HINT** : If you have problems creating your own axis stream saw-tooth module, see [test_waveform.vhd](https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/hdl/assignments/test_wave.vhd) or [test_waveform.v](https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/hdl/assignments/test_wave.v+).
+.

 ## 4. DDS (Analog IO)